anthony-mills/raspberrypi-carputer/README.md

 In the near future the following features are planned:

 * Integrate the PHP code that talks to GPSD into the PHP service file.
 In its present form its very messy.
-* GPS trip meter adding the ability to log a cars journey
+* GPS trip meter adding the ability to log a cars journey - Basic functionality has been done, needs some enhancements to storing the datapoints throughout a trip.

 # Screenshots